Ready to kickstart classroom interaction?

 ☝With the drag & drop questions you can challenge your student to review event timelines, activate language vocabulary, and/or connect themes and terms.
 They’ll enjoy the challenge!

-The mind map in LessonUp is a particularly loved interactive component.
+The mind map in LessonUp is a particularly loved interactive element.
 It stimulates creative thinking and offers a number of advantages.
 For example, you can keep responses anonymous, or make them visible by clicking on each answer once.
 In that case the student's name will appear next to the answer.
 You can also delete inappropriate responses by dragging them to the trash bin.

 ☝Many teachers use it to activate students' prior knowledge.
 It has been proven that if you request prior knowledge at the beginning of a lesson, new learning material is digested better.

-3 playful interactive features to capture students’ attention
+Top 3 playful interactive features to capture students’ attention

 Let students discover your slide at their own pace.
 Create an image slide and add hotspots to specific parts of the image in order to highlight them, and initiate a dialogue.
 Add clickable elements to your lessons to support your overall message.
 Add texts, images, or even videos.